Skills vs. Degrees: What Employers Are Really Looking For

 How AI Is Changing the Job Hunt—And How You Can Stay Ahead

 Artificial Intelligence (AI) has revolutionized industries ranging from healthcare to finance—but one area where its impact is often underestimated is recruitment.
 For candidates, the hiring process now looks vastly different compared to even five years ago.
 From AI-driven resume screeners to predictive candidate matching and automated interview prep tools, AI is quietly shaping the job hunt at every stage.
+So, what does this mean for you as a candidate?
+And how can you adapt to not just survive—but thrive—in this AI-powered hiring era?

 Read More